Last Updated on October 14, 2023 by Electricalvolt

-It can be concluded from the above discussion that although both current transformer (CT) and potential transformer (PT) are instrumentation transformers, they have some notable differences between them as listed in the difference table.
-The most significant difference between them is that CT operates as a step-up transformer, while PT functions as a step-down transformer.
+It can be concluded from the above discussion that although both current transformer (CT) and potential transformer (PT) are instrumentation transformers, they have some notable differences between them, as listed in the difference table.
+The most significant difference between CT and PT is that CT operates as a step-up transformer, while PT functions as a step-down transformer.
 Both these transformers work to ensure the protection of electrical power systems by preventing severe damage to them and easing the task of measuring electrical parameters like voltage and current.

 CT and PT are widely used in measurement and protection circuits.